April 20, 1999

 It was probably Multiple Sclerosis, as she had confided to a few other friends and family members before she had moved away.
 She of course told Peter about her MS years ago — but as always, emphasized that she wanted to keep it private.

-She assured Marvin that she was getting by surprisingly well: “The heat has not kept me from gardening.
+She assured Marvin that she was getting by, and in fact was doing surprisingly well: “The heat has not kept me from gardening.
 I go out early in the day…or after dinner.
 It is generally tolerable at those times.”
 And, she had some good news: the decision to move to Newtown had in fact been key to her recovery.
 “My eyes have improved considerably.
 When I got down here, I was referred to a group of experts who discovered that I had been misdiagnosed in N.H.,” she wrote.
 “I have had no serious headaches, no blurred vision, no dizziness, no disorientation, etc. since they have taken over. […] I have gotten MUCH better with the proper treatment.”

 It hadn’t been all good news, along the way.
 Nancy revealed something she had been holding back, even from Marvin: that until the recent breakthrough, her condition had been far more serious:

 …my spirits were raised when they were able to say with a degree of certainty that I was NOT in the incurable/inoperable and going to die group that I had been told I was in.
 Apparently my original brain scans had been misread to a certain degree…they are still going to do a follow-up brain scan to confirm that I am ok…

 Marvin wrote back, alarmed, asking about the “going to die” group that Nancy had been saved from; it turned out that when Nancy had agreed to move to Newtown the year before, she knew that it could well have been the last Lanza family milestone she would live to see: